hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 Two individual boxes for displaying one of the following: score, world record (of the same shottype), survival points, scoring points.
 You can change the output type of these boxes in "Optinal Display" in Settings.

 ## Settings
-Settings for adjusting output values (misses, bombs, data displayed in Extra Box), mainly for calculating DRC points.
+Settings for adjusting output values (miss, bomb, data displayed in Extra Box), mainly for calculating DRC points.

 ## Inspiration
 - [Dodging Rain Competition](https://maribelhearn.com/drc)